Birkbeck Primary School

 Every lesson also includes clarification of any technical vocabulary to be used in the lesson.
 This always takes place before the main lesson content begins.

-All Geography lessons are delivered in line with our principles of teaching and learning which are the same for all subjects.
-These are the principles that we believe underpin truly great teaching and learning.
-You can read about how these are applied to Geography lessons below:
+All Geography lessons are delivered in line with our overall principles of teaching and learning and with our Principles of Geography teaching.
+These are the principles that we believe underpin truly great teaching and learning, specifically in the context of Geography teaching.
+You can read about these in our Geography implementation guide below.
+This document also details which units of work children study in which terms of each year.

 Assessment